devnull03/nwhacks25-nameTBA/README.md

 ---

 ## The Experience
-*Virtual Power Slap* is more than a game—it’s a hilariously competitive arena.
+"Keep My Wife's Name Out Your Fkn Mouth" is more than a game—it’s a hilariously competitive arena.
 Whether you’re settling sibling rivalries, challenging friends, or entertaining your group chat with live matches, it’s all about chaotic fun.
 Grab a friend and get slapping!

 ---